ZhalaeDaneshvari/NY-Grocery-Store-Access-Analysis/README.md

-# INFO 2950 Final Project - Grocery Store Access Analysis in New York State
+# Grocery Store Access Analysis in New York State

 ## Overview
 This project analyzes the relationship between grocery store accessibility and socioeconomic factors across New York State census tracts.
 We investigate how median income levels and racial composition correlate with access to grocery stores, providing insights into potential food access disparities.